Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

     yarn dev
     ```

-   **Note**: Please wait till the command gets executed successfully.
+   > **Note**: Please wait till the command gets executed successfully.
 It will take up to 5 minutes.
+Once **yarn dev** command start executing wait for 2 mins and proceed with next step.

+   > **Note**: These commands (npm install --global yarn, yarn install, and yarn dev) are indeed essential in JavaScript and TypeScript projects for managing dependencies and running scripts necessary to set up and run applications.
+They ensure that all required packages are installed (yarn install), and they execute development scripts (yarn dev) defined in the project's configuration (package.json).

 1. Open a new tab in Edge, and browse the following